Close X

 You can identify any withdrawn appeals in your cover letter that you attach as part of your documents submission.
 You must still transmit the e-filed appeal to the OLT, even if the appeal that is being withdrawn is the sole appeal.
 Include a covering letter (no checklist documents are required), so that the appeal can be disposed of in the system and any refund(s) processed.

-Appeals filed in error
+Appeals filed in error or with mistakes

 You can submit the appeal to the OLT through e-file to resolve.
 Provide an explanation in the “additional information” section or in your cover letter.
 The OLT is working on developing a better solution for this scenario in a future release.